Lord Shiva and the Hunter

-After his departure, an anthanar (Brahmin Priest) by name Sivakosariyar came to the hill.
+After his departure, an anthanar (Brahmin Priest) by the name Sivakosariyar came to the hill.
 He used to come there every morning and perform Shiva pooja to Kudumithevar according to Agama rules.

 When he approached the Shivalinga to perform pooja, as usual, he saw leftovers of meat and bones scattered all over the place.
 The sight pained him.
-He thought that some senseless hunters must have done these wicked deeds in a holy place like this and praying the god to forgive them and then he cleaned the area and did the shiva pooja as usual and then left for home.
+He thought that some senseless hunters must have done these wicked deeds in a holy place like this and prayed the god to forgive them and then he cleaned the area and did the shiva pooja as usual and then left for home.

 Little later the Thinanar returned hurriedly.
 He removed the flowers and leaves placed by the anthanar, with his footwear.
-And as before, spat the water in his mouth over the linga, decorated him with flowers and fed him with the meat.
+And as before, spat the water in his mouth over the linga, decorated him with flowers, and fed him with the meat.
 Then he kept guard over the Lord all through the night.
 He did not sleep even a wink.

 Five days passed like this.

 Sivakosariyar was very much devoted to Lord Shiva.
 That someone wicked should spoil his pooja and litter the sanctuary with meat and bones hurt him very much.
 He went to sleep, very disturbed.

 Lord Shiva appeared in his dream and said, ”My devotee, you need not worry.
 The man who performs pooja for me with meat and the rest is not an ordinary hunter.
 He is very much devoted to me.

 ..His heart and soul are filled with love and devotion for me…